-With this overview in mind, let’s break down the business line of credit requirements you’ll need to meet if you want to qualify for this type of financing.
+Let’s break down the business line of credit requirements you’ll need to meet if you want to qualify for this type of financing.

 These criteria, among others, will not only determine if you qualify for a business line of credit, but also the maximum amount of funding, introductory duration of the credit line, and length of repayment terms.

-This being said, even if a lender doesn’t have a credit score minimum, they’ll more than likely check your credit before funding your application.
+Even if a lender doesn’t have a credit score minimum, they’ll more than likely check your credit before funding your application.
 Therefore, if you have less-than-ideal credit, you’ll want to ensure that you’re highly qualified to meet other business line of credit requirements.

 Moreover, it’s important to mention that although some lenders may check your business credit score, most will use your personal credit score as a more influential eligibility criterion.

-On the whole, if you’re applying for a business line of credit from an alternative lender, you’ll likely need a minimum annual revenue of anywhere from $25,000 to $100,000.
+If you’re applying for a business line of credit from an alternative lender, you’ll likely need a minimum annual revenue of anywhere from $25,000 to $100,000.
 For bank lines of credit, on the other hand, you may be asked to show even more annual revenue in order to qualify.

-Therefore, to fulfill this business line of credit requirement, you may be asked to provide:
+To fulfill this business line of credit requirement, you may be asked to provide:

-Finally, you may find that some lenders secure their lines of credit by placing a UCC lien on your business.
+You may find that some lenders secure their lines of credit by placing a UCC lien on your business.
 A UCC lien is a formal statement in which the lender lays claim to your business assets to repay your debt in the case that you can’t pay.

 If you have bad personal credit, you may be required to offer more collateral in order to qualify and secure a business line of credit.
 On the other hand, if you have excellent credit and business financials, you may not need to put up as much to secure your credit line.

 When you apply for a business line of credit, most lenders will want to see your existing debt schedule, if you currently have a business loan or other form of financing.